-The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in April 2016 and February 2016.
-Both the GX80 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX80) and an APS-C sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in April 2016 and February 2016.
+Both the GX80 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX80) and an APS-C (A6300) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.

 The physical size and weight of the Panasonic GX80 and the Sony A6300 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX80 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is notably smaller (7 percent) than the Panasonic GX80.
 Moreover, the A6300 is markedly lighter (5 percent) than the GX80.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the GX80 does not feature any corresponding weather-sealing.